sembooooo/BaremetalPi_Learning/st_files/project/TOY_OS/readme.md

+Under development.As of now some minor rearrangements have been done in the code(creating some extra header files) Ihavent given any compilaton yet.
+But the older version worked.
+So if one can go through the trouble of resolving errors,if any , then it will work.

 This contains the source files necessary for toy operating system which i learned from an edx course.

 The scheduler as of now is very simple and it is a round robin scheduler.